-STEM - SCIENCE, TECHNOLOGY, ENGINEERING & MATHEMATICS ACADEMY SMALL LEARNING COMMUNITY GRADES 10-12 Grades 10 - 12 Science Level - Honors, 5 or 6 credits Grades 10 - 12 Geometry Level - Honors, 5 credits Grades 10 - 12 Project Based Learning Period - Elective: Level - Honors, 5 credits The STEM Academy is a collaborative, project-based, hands-on learning environment that integrates Science, Technology, Engineering, and Mathematics to produce students that are innovative and creative leaders of a technologically advanced global-minded society.
+STEM - SCIENCE, TECHNOLOGY, ENGINEERING & MATHEMATICS ACADEMY SMALL LEARNING COMMUNITY GRADES 10-12 Grades 10 - 12 Science Level - Honors, 5 or 6 credits Grades 10 - 12 Project Based Learning Period - Elective: Level - Honors, 5 credits The STEM Academy is a collaborative, project-based, hands-on learning environment that integrates Science, Technology, Engineering, and Mathematics to produce students that are innovative and creative leaders of a technologically advanced global-minded society.
 The STEM Academy's mission is accomplished through the use of community partnerships, real-world activities and an extensive guest speaker series oriented toward developing pride and passion for STEM.
 The STEM academy's instructional focus is to utilize project and inquiry-based learning to build specific 21st century skills such as critical thinking, problem solving, communication, collaboration, and innovation.
 Students that choose to be members of the STEM Academy have the opportunity to participate in the STEM Project Based Learning (PBL) elective.
 This STEM PBL elective will provide a venue for students and teachers to work on projects that are tangible displays of Scientific, Technological, Engineering and Mathematical concepts as well as to develop specific skills.
 During the PBL period, students will work on small and large scale projects during each semester to be presented during their class and at public displays of learning or exhibitions.
 In addition, students will have the opportunity to develop a myriad of skills that include applied engineering & design, graphing and data interpretation, communication & public speaking, and research & document preparation.
 Throughout all four years, students will have the opportunity to carry out scientific investigations and design projects related to the interdisciplinary core ideas of STEM.
 By the end of grade 12, students will have gained significant knowledge of the practices, cross-curricular concepts, and core ideas of Science, Technology, Engineering and Mathematics.
 Students will also be able to engage in public discussions on STEM related issues, to be critical consumers of scientific information related to their everyday lives and to continue to learn about STEM throughout their lives.
 Students in the STEM Academy should come to appreciate that Science and the current scientific understanding of the world are the result of many hundreds of years of creative human endeavors.
 STEM also provides students with real-life experiences within the STEM disciplines through community partnerships with organizations such as Montclair State University, the Weston Science Scholars Program, Stevens Institute of Technology, New Jersey Institute of Technology, FIRST Robotics, the Picatinny Arsenal, Math League, and Science Olympiad.
 Public Demonstrations of Learning will be an integral part of STEM.
 Each year students will participate in a variety of PDLs and will be encouraged to compete in various district and state Science and Math competitions.
 All students participate in, and all parents and friends are welcome to, view these exciting alternative learning experiences and assessments.
-In the future, senior internships will be formed with local universities and community partners who are involved with the STEM Academy.
 Throughout their years in STEM, students are given many opportunities to develop leadership and team building skills.
-The STEM Academy is interdisciplinary and covers the Next Gen Science Standards with an integration and practical application of these standards.
-AP Courses in Science & Mathematics can be taken outside of the STEM Academy without schedule conflicts STEM COURSES:
+The STEM Academy is interdisciplinary providing integration and application of the NJSLS in science.
+AP Courses in Science & Mathematics can be taken outside of the STEM Academy STEM COURSES: